pgregory/wetracker/.github/CONTRIBUTING.md

-# Contributing to react-boilerplate
+# Contributing to WeTracker

-Love react-boilerplate and want to help?
-Thanks so much, there's something to do for everybody!
+Enjoying WeTracker?
+There's plenty of opportunity to help out if you're so inclined.

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.